barffe/start/README.md

 * the first repository.
 * objects will related to web devlopment in this repo.
 * codes projects and documents will be added soon.
-* thank you github and git.
+* thank you github and git...